Your baby after the birth

 It's normal for babies to lose some weight in the first few days after birth.
 Putting on weight steadily after this is a sign your baby is healthy and feeding well.

-Read more about your baby's weight, and your baby's nappies, including healthy poo.
+Read more about your baby's weight, and how to change your baby's nappies.

 Tests and checks for your baby

-A children's doctor (paediatrician), midwife or newborn (neonatal) nurse will check your baby is well and will offer him or her a newborn physical examination within 72 hours of birth.
+A children's doctor (paediatrician), midwife or newborn (neonatal) nurse will check your baby is well and will offer to do a newborn physical examination within 72 hours of birth.

 In the early days, the midwife will check your baby for signs of: